nih-cfde/organization/infrastructure/OffboardingWorkflow.md

 ### GitHub removal

   If 'Removed from Github?' is unchecked:
-  - Copy their GitHubID from column O of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
+  - Copy their GitHubID from column N of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
-  - Note their Title/Position from column Q and affiliation from column P of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
+  - Note their Title/Position from column P and affiliation from column O of the [Onboarding Responses form](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing)
   - Go to https://github.com/orgs/nih-cfde/people
   - Paste thier GitHubID into the 'Find a member' box (don't put an `@` in front of it)
   - Click on the gear icon on the right side of the screen and select 'Remove from organization'